Listening to the Universe with Next Generation Ground-Based Gravitational-Wave Detectors: Enabling multi-messenger astronomy

 \paragraph{Early warning and localization} Current algorithms are able to filter the data through a template bank within about $30\,{\rm s}$ after data acquisition.
 This includes time required for data transfer and application of denoising algorithms.
 With lower frequencies and longer duration templates filtering the data could take longer and we assume a latency of $60\,{\rm s}$ for data processing.
 To slew telescopes to the direction would also involve some latency and we assume that with automation this would be as low as $60\,{\rm s}$.
 In what follows we will consider three EW times: $\tau_{\rm EW}=600 \, {\rm s}$, $\tau_{\rm EW}=300\, {\rm s}$ and $\tau_{\rm EW}=120 \, {\rm s}$ before merger.
 Given the EW time, Eq.\,(\ref{eq:coalescence time}) can be inverted to determine the frequency $f_{\rm EW}$ from which the system has time $\tau_{\rm EW}$ left until coalescence:

-In computing the Fisher matrix integrals for EW alerts, we use a lower frequency of $f_L=5\,\rm Hz$ for all detectors except Virgo+ for which it is set to be $f_L=10\,Hz$ (see Sec.\,\ref{sec:methodlogy}) and an upper frequency cutoff of $f_U=f_{\rm EW}.$
+In computing the Fisher matrix integrals for EW alerts, we use a lower frequency of $f_L=5\,\rm Hz$ for all detectors except Virgo+ for which it is set to be $f_L=10\,Hz$ (see Sec.\,\ref{sec:methodology}) and an upper frequency cutoff of $f_U=f_{\rm EW}.$

 In order to follow-up GW events, EM telescopes would need to be given the 3D localization of the events with a fairly good accuracy.
 The best optical and infrared telescopes, such as the Rubin Observatory, have a FOV of $10\,{\rm deg^2}$, while others have narrower FOV of $\sim 1\,{\rm deg^2}$.
-X-ray and radio observatories have still narrower FOV of {\red $\sim 10^{-2}\,\rm deg^2$}.
-Follow-up observations typically cover sky area equivalent to several times their FOV and we assume the number of such follow-up grids to be between 10 to 100.
-We will, therefore, consider the number of events that can be localized to within $\Omega_{90} = 100\,{\rm deg^2}$, $20\,{\rm deg^2},$ $10\,{\rm deg^2}$, and $1 \,{\rm deg^2}.$ Current GW observatories or their planned upgrades can localize few events to such narrow regions in the sky even with the full signal power.
-However, NG networks will have the ability to generate EW alerts with good localization accuracy for a small fraction of BNS events from 2 to 10 minutes before the epoch of coalescence.
+X-ray and radio observatories have still narrower FOV of {\red $\sim 0.1\,\rm deg^2$}.
+Follow-up observations typically cover a sky area equivalent to several times their FOV and we assume the number of such follow-up grids to be between 10 to 100.
+We will, therefore, consider the number of events that can be localized to within $\Omega_{90} = 100\,{\rm deg^2}$, $20\,{\rm deg^2},$ $10\,{\rm deg^2}$, and $1 \,{\rm deg^2}.$